Fantasy Life i: The Girl Who Steals Time: Reception

-Fantasy Life i received "generally favorable" reviews according to the review aggregator Metacritic.
+Fantasy Life i received "generally favorable" reviews according to the review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics.

 Travis Northup of IGN described Fantasy Life i as "nailing the balance between slice-of-life cozy activities, village building, and its more action-packed tasks," drawing parallels to series such as Animal Crossing, The Legend of Zelda, and The Sims.

 On May 24, 2025, Level-5 announced that Fantasy Life i had sold over 500,000 copies worldwide.
-On June 2, 2025, Level-5 announced that the game had sold over 800,000 copies.
-On June 12, 2025, Level-5 announced that the game had sold over 1,000,000 copies.
+On June 2, Level-5 announced that the game had sold over 800,000 copies.
+On June 12, Level-5 announced that the game had sold over 1,000,000 copies.